THE FIRST DECADE

 Plans were to hold Sunday, Monday, & Tuesday for private events.
 Movies on Wednesday, local rock acts on Thursday, blues & jazz on Friday and headliners on Saturday.
 Haberman was a musician himself and had worked with Milgrom at Sam’s Jams.

-Meanwhile, in 1998, Steve Milgrom opened "Mr Music Head Gallery" on Sunset Boulevard in LA.
+Meanwhile, in 1998, Steve Milgrom opened "Mr Music Head Gallery" on Melrose moving later to Sunset Boulevard in LA.
 It is still a gallery representing artists and photographers, drawing from rock 'n' roll, jazz, funk, R&B and other genres.
 Steve was pleased with what he was able to achieve by turning the historic Magic Bag around and knew it was in good hands with Jeremy.
 On July 31, 2001 Jeremy Haberman bought out Steve Milgrom’s remaining interest in the theater and the Magic Bag was going strong.

 The 2000s saw increasing popularity at the Magic Bag and several minor interior remodels.
 The marquee was upgraded, and became the focus of anti-Dream Cruise sentiment each Summer.
 In this writer's opinion it was an undeserved slap in the face of a community that nurtured and cherished the Magic Bag – but to each his own.